The last thing you need is paragraphs of complicated baby-sleep instructions to stumble through. You need bullet points and numbered lists.

 - Know the weird signs of teething.

 - Babies who nap well during the day, rest better at night.
-Develop a flexible nap routine for the day (easy to do when you know what to expect) and watch him flourish at night.
+Develop a flexible nap routine for the day and watch him flourish at night.

 - Conduct a bath test: Is your baby more energized after water play?
 Or sleepier and ready for cuddles and bed?